pbrimmer/Cambridgeator/README.md

 1. Figure out a way to predictively set the inputs to best match your data. **One big challenge for this step is figuring out how your experimental data should relate to the model.**
 1. Find a way to quantify *goodness of fit*
 1. Discuss your model output as a group, and record your procedure and final results in your individual lab books.

+## Take-away Questions

+After you've finished everything, here are some questions for you to ponder; not required for the lab books or anything else.

+**Student Question: Do you really think autocatalysis is a necessary condition for life?
+Could you think of a counter-example?**
+**Student Question: Is autocatalysis sufficient for life?
+If not, what else do you think is needed for life?**
+**Challenge Student Question: How are the Brusselator/Cambridgeator reactions related to the Lotka–Volterra equations?
+This will connect with C4.**